 Initial construction quantities for the Inlet Management measures include the estimated quantity to restore the channel to its authorized dimensions as well as dredging of the ebb shoal for bypassing.
-Initial construction quantities were estimated based on expected sedimentation in the authorized channel over the period between the last dredging operation and start of construction for FIMP in 2018.
-Table 7-91 shows the date of last dredging event and the number of years in which sedimentation may occur.
+Initial construction quantities were estimated based on expected sedimentation in the authorized channel over the period between the last anticipated O&M dredging operation prior to start of FIMP construction.
+Table 9-3 shows the anticipated date of the last O&M dredging event prior to the start of FIMP and the number of years in which sedimentation may occur.

-Inlet Sedimentation (years) Last Dredging Event
+Inlet Sedimentation (years) Anticipated Dredging Event prior to FIMP Start

-Fire Island Inlet 4 Fall 2014
+Fire Island Inlet 1.75 Q2 2019

-Moriches Inlet 6 Fall of 2012
+Moriches Inlet 2.5 Q1 2019

-Shinnecock Inlet 4 March of 2014
+Shinnecock Inlet 7.25 Q2 2014